Egypt’s religious minorities bear the brunt of renewed insecurity, new report

-To arrange interviews (in English in London or Arabic in Cairo), or request an embargoed copy of the report, please contact MRG’s Press Office:
+- To arrange interviews (in English in London or Arabic in Cairo), or request an embargoed copy of the report, please contact MRG’s Press Office – press

-- No Change in Sight: The situation of religious minorities in post-Mubarak Egypt will be available for free download in English and Arabic on 10 December 2013
+- No Change in Sight: The situation of religious minorities in post-Mubarak Egypt is available for free download in English and Arabic.

 - Minority Rights Group International is the leading international human rights organization working to secure the rights of ethnic, religious and linguistic minorities and indigenous peoples.
 We work with more than 150 partners in over 50 countries.